AhmedSeemalK/Enterprise-Inference/ida/README.md

    - [Accessing Models Deployed with Keycloak and APISIX](#accessing-models-deployed-with-keycloak-and-apisix)
    - [Accessing Models Deployed without Keycloak and APISIX](#accessing-the-model-from-inference-cluster-deployed-without-apisix-and-keycloak)

-## Models for Inference as a Service
+## Models for Inference Cluster
-The following table lists the pre-validated models for the Inference as a Service Automation.
+The following table lists the pre-validated models for the Intel AI for Enterprise Inference.
 These models can be selectively deployed based on the configuration settings of models in the `inference-config.cfg` file, allowing organizations to choose the appropriate models that meet their specific business needs and applications.
 | Model                                  | Description                                                  |
 |----------------------------------------|---------------------------------------------------------------|